MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-6086-scenario-include.md

-Get an overview of the transfer of prepaid service contract ledger entries amounts from prepaid accounts to income accounts.
+Get an overview of the transfer of prepaid service contract ledger entry amounts from prepaid accounts to income accounts.